zachinjapan/my-gatsby-blog/content/blog/Three Simple Tricks I Use To Make My Sites Load Faster/index.md

 <img src="https://dev-to-uploads.s3.amazonaws.com/uploads/articles/s85lzk3ct2vk84szudnc.png" width="50%" alt = "google chrome network tab">

 Those gifs are blocking the site's initial load.
-All for images that the user will not see until much farther down in the page.
+All of that for images that the user will not see until much farther down the page.

 Let's add lazy loading.

 ```
 // react component
  <CardMedia
  ... some react stuff ...
  loading="lazy"
  />

 ```